dannylam2502/Portfolio-code-snippet/LupinAdventure/README.md

 # Lupin Adventure

 This is a game demo I worked with 2 other classmates in university.
 It's 2D platform game.
-You control the character to pass through all the level and kill the evil.
-The game has 11 maps.
+Player control the character to pass through all the levels and kill the evils.
+After each boss, the character will get a familiar to help them.
+The game has 11 maps and features a lot physics objects like: Spring, Rope, Ladder.
+This game can improve a lot more because the technical underlying is very good.

 Video demos:
   - Boss 1: https://www.youtube.com/watch?v=wORbgxrcZfk